psychemistz/EndoMedical/business_opportunity.md

 - **Purpose-Built Design:** Specifically engineered for the aorto-caval tract, ensuring immediate and secure closure.
 - **Improved Safety Profile:** Early feasibility studies report 100% closure success at 30 days with no vascular complications.
-- **Ease of Deployment:** Optimized for a 14–16Fr sheath, making it straightforward for interventionalists to use.
+- **Ease of Deployment:** Optimized for a 14–16 Fr sheath, making it straightforward for interventionalists to use.
 - **Broader Patient Eligibility:** Enables TAVR for patients who otherwise lack viable access options.

 **Disadvantages:**